Skip to content

 Leicester

-The club is known by the name “Foxes”, and the reason for placing foxes on the Leicester City logo is that the area is famous for hunting the wild animal.
+The club is known by the name” Foxe,” foxes are placed on the Leicester City logo because the area is famous for hunting wild animals.

-The club was crowned the Premier League title in the 2014-15 season.
-Also, the club has previously won the Cup 4 times, the League Cup 3 times, and the Super Cup once.
+The club won the Premier League title in the 2014-15 season.
+It has also previously won the Cup four times, the League Cup three times, and the Super Cup once.

 King Power is the home stadium of Leicester City Club, established in 2002.
 After being based at Filbert Street Stadium for 111 years, the team moved to the new stadium, which opened with a friendly match that brought together the hosts with Atletico Madrid and ended in a 1-1 draw.